ubuntu-mate/ubuntu-mate.org/_drafts/2020-03-31-ubuntu-mate-focal.md

 [Brisk Menu](https://github.com/getsolus/brisk-menu) is under the Solus GitHub organisation, but it's been a couple of years since it had a new release.
-The Solus Project gave me administrative access 🔱 to the Brisk Menu repo and I've made a new release.
-Thanks to the efforts of a couple of Ubuntu MATE contributors, several bug 🐞 fixes have landed too, which includes **resolving frequent crashers in Brisk Menu, preventing a scrollbar always appearing in the category column** of the menu and **silencing sounds firing as you rollover menu entries**.
+The Solus Project gave me administrative access :trident: to the Brisk Menu repo and I've made a new release.
+Thanks to the efforts of a couple of Ubuntu MATE contributors, several bug :bug: fixes have landed too, which includes **resolving frequent crashers in Brisk Menu, preventing a scrollbar always appearing in the category column** of the menu and **silencing sounds firing as you rollover menu entries**.

 ### MATE Panel

-MATE Panel has had a long-standing bug fixed that caused it to crash 💥 when the panel was reset or replaced.
+MATE Panel has had a long-standing bug fixed that caused it to crash :boom: when the panel was reset or replaced.
 This was most noticeable when switching panel layouts via MATE Tweak and could result in the panel layout being left incomplete or entirely absent.
 This bug is now fixed!
 MATE Tweak has been